Eschatologue/CM_wiki/docs/class/ranger/monster-slayer.md

 Your [:spell-lv1: Hunter's Mark] spell improves in the following ways:

-**Slayer's Strike**{ .inl } Once per turn when you deal the extra damage of your Hunter's Mark, the damage increases by 1d6.
+**Slayer's Strike**{.inl} Once per turn when you deal the extra damage of your Hunter's Mark, the damage increases by 1d6.

-**Hunter's Sense**{ .inl } When you mark a creature, you immediately learn whether it has any damage **:dmg-imm: Immunity**, **:dmg-res: Resistance**, or **:dmg-vul: Vulnerability** and what they are.
+**Hunter's Sense**{.inl} When you mark a creature, you immediately learn whether it has any damage **:dmg-imm: Immunity**, **:dmg-res: Resistance**, or **:dmg-vul: Vulnerability** and what they are.
 If the creature is hidden from Divination magic, you sense that it has none of the aforementioned.

 ### Level 3: Slayer's Cunning